Why You Should Have the CIMT Test

 The Big Question

-If you could have a test performed that could predict the likelihood of having an adverse cardiovascular event, like a heart attack or stroke, would you be interested?
-I want to introduce an inexpensive, non-invasive, fast, and simple test that can do just that.
+If you could have a test performed that could predict the likelihood of you having an adverse cardiovascular event, like a heart attack or stroke, with 98.6% accuracy, would you be interested?
+I want to introduce an inexpensive, non-invasive, radiation-free test that can do just that upon your first visit to the office.

 The Current Model